-Rabbi Joseph H. Krakoff is the CEO and Senior Director of the Jewish Hospice and Chaplaincy Network.
+Rabbi Joseph H. Krakoff is the CEO of the Jewish Hospice and Chaplaincy Network.
 He joined the JHCN team as a consultant in Community Outreach and Education following a 16-year career as a congregational rabbi.
 Rabbi Krakoff has a passion for and vast experience in pastoral caregiving.
 He served for more than 10 years on the Hospice and Homecare board for St. John Providence Health System’s Reverence Hospice, and has completed a Clinical Pastoral Education Rabbinic Rotation at Memorial Sloane Kettering in New York City.
 Rabbi Krakoff earned a bachelor’s degree from Bucknell University in Lewisburg, Penn., a master’s degree from the University of Judaism in Los Angeles, and a master’s degree from the Jewish Theological Seminary in New York, where he was ordained in 1998.

 Megan Topper, Director of Philanthropy & Sustainability, joined JHCN in February 2019.
 In her role, Megan has the privilege of supporting JHCN donors in the fulfillment of their philanthropic goals and legacies in order to transform end of life care.
 She is fueled by a passion for giving back to the community that shaped her life.
 Her past experiences include 14 years serving the Detroit Jewish community in fund development, family education, outreach and engagement and leadership development.
 Megan earned a bachelor’s degree from Michigan State University, a teaching certificate from University of Michigan-Dearborn and a Master of Business Administration from Walsh College.